 Greenhall Nursery is proud of its Conductive Education heritage and the positive impact that this has had on children’s development.
-Today, we recognise the diverse needs of our school population and acknowledge the importance of working with the available resources yet still believe that ALL children benefit from the principles of Conductive Education.
+Today, we recognise the diverse needs of our school population and acknowledge the importance of working with the available resources yet still believe that ALL children with physical needs benefit from the principles of Conductive Education.

-We deliver the Early Years Foundation Stage through the holistic learning approach of Conductive Education.
+With our learners with physical disabilities, we deliver the Early Years Foundation Stage through the holistic learning approach of Conductive Education.
 Conductive Education aims to encourage pupils to be active learners and problem solvers in every situation.

 The Conductive Education System provides the structure within which all of the pupils needs are met.
 This includes personal, social and emotional skills, communication and physical development and also enables the children to have access to a broad and balanced Curriculum.
 Conductive Education therefore is not a ‘subject’ and does not operate in isolation but underpins all aspects of learning within the school.